 The life of ritual performance around Xi’an may not be the first thing that springs to mind when visiting the, um, ancient Tang capital, now typically submerged under skyscrapers and traffic jams.
-On this blog I have so far introduced ritual styles in peripheral areas of Shaanxi (Shaanbei, Changwu), but it’s worth outlining those around the provincial capital (cf. my In search of the folk Daoists of north China, pp.95–6).
+On this site I have so far introduced ritual styles in peripheral areas of Shaanxi (Shaanbei, Changwu), but it’s worth outlining those around the provincial capital (cf. my In search of the folk Daoists of north China, pp.95–6).

 The introduction in my 1995 book Folk music of China (pp.227–45) is still useful—it’s a tad musicological, but I don’t neglect the social angle.
-(Whenever I come across a passage in my earlier writings that makes sense, I never know whether to be pleased at my sagacity or disturbed by my lack of progress…) As I observed there:
+(Whenever I come across a passage in my earlier writings that makes sense, I never know whether to be pleased at my sagacity or disturbed by my lack of progress…).
+As I observed there:

 Xi’an is the site of the Tang capital Chang’an, and the music still played by folk musicians in the area has more claim to antiquity than the garish Hollywoodesque spectacle doled out to unsuspecting tourists under the guise of the music of Tang Chang’an.
 However, since 1949 the performing tradition has been very much impoverished, with only four ensembles meeting sporadically.
 It is ironic and perhaps significant that a virtually defunct genre should be among the most studied genres of Chinese instrumental music.